E. P. Thompson

 At a Communist Party of Great Britain meeting he met Dorothy Katharine Gane Towers who was completing her history degree after war service in industry.
 Edward and Dorothy began to live together in 1945 and married on 16 December 1948.
 As John G. Rule points out: "The Thompsons then had no inclination to pursue academic careers, and had already decided to move to the north of England, when Edward was offered a teaching post in the extra-mural department at Leeds University.
 Before taking up this post he and Dorothy had been involved with a volunteer international youth group in building a railway in Yugoslavia, another reinforcement of an internationalism that remained essential in his thinking, and which qualifies overdone attempts to portray him as a quintessentially English radical."
 (13)

-Dorothy and Edward Thompson joined Eric Hobsbawm, Christopher Hill, Rodney Hilton, A. L. Morton, Raphael Samuel, George Rudé, John Saville, Dona Torr, Edmund Dell, Victor Kiernan and Maurice Dobb in forming the Communist Party Historians' Group.
+Edward and Dorothy Thompson joined Eric Hobsbawm, Christopher Hill, Rodney Hilton, A. L. Morton, Raphael Samuel, George Rudé, John Saville, Dona Torr, Edmund Dell, Victor Kiernan and Maurice Dobb in forming the Communist Party Historians' Group.
 (14) Francis Beckett pointed out that these "were historians of a new type - socialists to whom history was not so much the doings of kings, queens and prime ministers, as those of the people."
 (15)

 Edward Thompson talking to Raphael Samuel (c.
 1952)